Themis (hypothetical moon): In fiction

 Philip Latham (pen-name of Robert S. Richardson), in his 1953 novel Missing Men of Saturn, has Themis collide with Titan, "getting rid of the little nuisance once and for all", according to the introduction.

 John Varley's 1979 science fiction novel Titan is set aboard an expedition to Saturn.
 During the novel, as they approach the planet and prepare to enter orbit, the astronomer onboard discovers a new moon.
 At first she believes she has recovered Pickering's lost moon, so she names it Themis.

 Robert Anton Wilson's 1979-1981 Schrödinger's Cat trilogy of novels makes frequent reference to Pickering's Moon as a satellite that revolves the "wrong way" (i. e. retrograde) around its primary.
 Likewise, the Principia Discordia asks in the novel: "Why does Pickering's Moon go about in reverse orbit?"

 Nelson S. Bond, in his 1943 science-fiction story "The Ordeal of Lancelot Biggs," explains that Themis periodically disappears when it is occulted by its own moon, an invisible body with "the peculiar property of being able to warp light waves around itself".

+In Gemini Home Entertainment it appears in the episode CRUSADER PROBE MISSION as a body in the 'first cluster'.